ChenChengKuan/NeuralStoryTeller-tf/README.md

 # Background

 Kiros and Samin had provided great explanations of how Neural Story Teller work.
-Please refer to original [repo](https://github.com/ryankiros/neural-storyteller) and Samin's [blog post](https://medium.com/@samim/generating-stories-about-images-d163ba41e4ed) so I just give a wrap-up here.
-Basically, it contains 4 modules:
+Please refer to original [repo](https://github.com/ryankiros/neural-storyteller) and Samin's [blog post](https://medium.com/@samim/generating-stories-about-images-d163ba41e4ed) so I just give a wrap up here.
+Basically, it contains for modules as shown in the figure below:

 * 1.Image to captions